Sponsored content

 Pumpkin seeds are packed with protein, fibre, omega-6 fatty acids, calcium, iron, magnesium, zinc, phosphorus, folate, and vitamins A, B, E, C, and K…to name a few!
 These nutrients have been proven to help an overactive bladder by strengthening it.

-Meanwhile, soy germ extract contains phytoestrogens, which are plant-derived chemicals that have similar (or opposite) effects to the oestrogen your body makes.
+Meanwhile, soy germ extract contains phytoestrogens, which are plant-based chemicals that have similar (or opposite) effects to oestrogen.
 Oestrogen plays a key role in bladder, pelvic floor, and urinary tract health.

-As you age, your body gradually stops producing oestrogen, which can cause your bladder and pelvic floor to weaken.
+As we age, the body gradually stops producing oestrogen, which can cause the bladder and pelvic floor to weaken.
 The oestrogen-like effects of soy germ extract may help to combat this, keeping your pelvic floor muscles strong and healthy.

 Jude’s clinical trial showcased that 9.2 out of 10 participants experienced an improved quality of life after adopting their supplements formula, with 66% reporting fewer daily leaks and 70% experiencing reduced nocturnal bathroom visits.